|Housing Help includes links to information and resources for finding, keeping, living in, and caring for a home.|

 A new law protects renters in foreclosed buildings.
 A factsheet, letter to send your landlord, and other information are provided by the National Low Income Housing Coalition.

 Find out about loans to buy, fix up, and pay rent on housing in rural areas of the state.
 A refinance program is now offered to Ohioans.
 Read factsheets about USDA programs in English and Spanish.
 Locate an assistance office near you.

 Learn about available financial help and other resources to assist you if you are in danger of losing your home to foreclosure.

 Catnip & Carrots Animal Bunch specializes in helping owners of pet cats and rabbits.

 Disability.gov lists a variety of housing & service programs just for disabled or homeless veterans & members of the military.
 Making Home Affordable.gov also has military resources.

-The Public Utilities Commission of Ohio, Office of the Consumers' Counsel, and the Ohio Departments of Development, Job and Family Services, and Aging have teamed up to bring together everything you need to know about utility services and assistance programs.
+The Public Utilities Commission of Ohio, Office of the Consumers' Counsel, the Ohio Departments of Job and Family Services and Aging and the Ohio Development Services Agency have teamed up to bring together everything you need to know about utility services and assistance programs.